-- 9.1.2 The Council also operates in-house Legal and Finance teams that provide support to officers involved in the delivery of capital schemes - 9.1.3 The Council has also secured support for the development of Blaby's commercial agenda, on a consultancy basis, from the Strategic Director Commercial and Economic Development at Charnwood Borough Council, who has significant experience in this field.
-In addition to providing advice in respect of strategic property investment, the Strategic Director will also provide commercial awareness training to all senior managers at Blaby.
+- 9.1.1 The Council employs a small Assets Team, currently part of the Neighbourhood Services and Assets Group.
+Following a management restructure in November 2023, the Council appointed an Executive Director for Place, and Group Manager with responsibility for Assets and Major Projects.
+Adding to the extensive knowledge and experience of the Assets team. - 9.1.2 The Council also operates in-house Legal and Finance teams that provide support to officers involved in the delivery of capital schemes. - 9.1.3 During 2023/24, the Council secured support for the development of Blaby's commercial agenda, on a consultancy basis, from the Strategic Director Commercial and Economic Development at Charnwood Borough Council, who has significant experience in this field.
+This support is no longer provided to the Council following the additions to the Senior Leadership as detailed at 9.1.1.